Efficiency of black hole formation via collisions in stellar systems: An analysis of data from simulations and observations: Cluster mass loss

 \section{Cluster mass loss}

-The relation between the initial mass $M_{\mathrm{i}}$ and final mass $M_{\mathrm{f}}$ of stellar systems is not always well-known.
-Simulations studying the formation of massive objects via collisions usually report the initial stellar mass of the system as well as the mass of the massive object that forms; sometimes also additional information on the final stellar mass and the escapers is being reported.
-Observations on the other hand only report about the current state of a stellar system.
-For the analysis in this paper, the relation between final and initial stellar mass can however be somewhat relevant and is therefore examined here in some detail.
+The relation between the initial mass, $M_{\mathrm{i}}$, and final mass, $M_{\mathrm{f}}$, of stellar systems is not always well known.
+Simulations studying the formation of massive objects via collisions usually report the initial stellar mass of the system as well as the mass of the massive object that forms; sometimes, also additional information on the final stellar mass and the escapers is being reported.
+Observations, on the other hand, only report on the current state of a stellar system.
+For the analysis in this paper, the relation between final and initial stellar mass can, however, be somewhat relevant and, therefore, this aspect is examined here in some detail.

-As a first and very simple approximation, we could assume that the total mass in the system is conserved, i.e. there are no escapers, and the mass exchange happens only between the stellar mass and the central massive object as a result of collisions.
-In this case, we have
+As a first and very simple approximation, we could assume that the total mass in the system is conserved, namely, that there are no escapers and the mass exchange happens only between the stellar mass and the central massive object as a result of collisions.
+In this case, we have: